 The short answer is yes, in the price range of Fossil, they are one of the top watchmakers out there.

-You won’t be getting anything luxury from these timepieces, instead, you will find a good looking, functional, and practical watch that you can wear every day for years.
+You won’t be getting anything luxurious from these timepieces.
+Instead, you will find a good-looking, functional, and practical watch that you can wear every day for years.

 How Much Is A Fossil Watch Worth?

 Fossil watches are budget-friendly, so that means that they don’t really sell for too much.

 You can easily find a great Fossil piece below $100 while they also have more premium models for a bit more money.